cudmorelab/cudmorelab.github.io/_pages/people.md

 ### Graduate Students.

-We are recruiting two graduate students to join our growing team.
+<s>We are recruiting two graduate students to join our growing team.
 We are looking for students who want to develop image analysis algorithms and visualization tools.
-Please see our [jobs page](/jobs/) for more information.
+Please see our [jobs page](/jobs/) for more information.</s>

 ### Junior Specialists.

-We are actively recruiting a junior specialist.
-Please see our [jobs page](/jobs/) for more information.
+<s>We are actively recruiting a junior specialist.
+Please see our [jobs page](/jobs/) for more information.</s>

 ### Undergraduates.

-We are actively recruiting undergraduate students.
-Please see our [jobs page](/jobs/) for more information.
+<s>We are actively recruiting undergraduate students.
+Please see our [jobs page](/jobs/) for more information.</s>